 SME Life insurance products are traditional life insurance policies that a company, typically an SME, takes out on the lives of executives or employees, whereby the company is both the policyholder and the beneficiary of the policy.
-SME Life insurance products are designed to address the protection, savings and retirement preparation needs of SMEs and owners and employees of SMEs in a tax-efficient manner.
+SME Life insurance products are designed to address the protection, savings and retirement preparation needs of SMEs and owners and employees of SMEs.